 🛀 Day 1-3: Zurich, Switzerland

-Fly into Zurich, the economic powerhouse of Switzerland, to kick off this Europe vacation.
+Fly into Zurich, a pillar of any Switzerland itinerary, to kick off this Europe vacation.
 This capital city enjoys a luxury lifestyle of high-end shopping and surrounding natural beauty in every direction.

 Treat yourself to a lavish shopping spree in the Bahnhofstrasse shopping district and count the numerous Porsches and Ferraris.
 Don’t miss a trip to the top of Lindenhof Hill in the Old Town for sweeping views of the city and nearby Swiss Alps.